Trip to the Outer Banks of North Carolina

 Image of the Earth from space.

-Image by WikiImages from Pixabay
+Image by WikiImages from Pixabay.

 So what can we do?

-Keep trying, keep spreading the message.
+Keep trying, and keep spreading the message.
 Do as much good as you can.
 Spread love and kindness and others will follow.

 The best thing to do is start simple.
 More specifically, start with just one thing.
 Begin with one small mission, such as refusing plastic bags.
 Buy some canvas bags at the craft store and keep them in your car for shopping.
 You can use them for any shopping – the grocery store, department stores, pharmacies, bookstores, any store!

-If the plastic waste from food and beverages bothers you, I’ve got a list of 11 Ways to go Plastic Free with Food.
+If the plastic waste from food and beverages bothers you, I’ve got a list of 14 Ways to go Plastic Free with Food.

 Maybe you’re more concerned about the disposable coffee cups you’re using every day.
-Buy a plastic-free reusable coffee mug (I personally recommend Hydroflask) and bring that to the coffee shop every day.
+Buy a plastic-free reusable coffee mug (I recommend Hydroflask) and bring that to the coffee shop every day.
 Some shops will even give you a small discount for using your own cup.

 Perhaps you’re tired of buying gas for your car from one of the worst industries known to the modern world: Big Oil.
 They drill and spill and don’t care.
 Is it time for an electric car?
 Is this even a viable option?
 From what I’ve been told by two Tesla owners, it is a viable option.
 Other electric cars have had limits on travel before requiring a recharge, but Tesla has exponentially improved this.
 If the unacceptable actions of petroleum companies are what bothers you most, start with this issue by researching electric cars.
-Personally, I’d like to save up for a Tesla!
+I’d like to save up for a Tesla!
 Might take me a little time though.

 Heart drawn in the soil.

-Image by Carla Burke from Pixabay
+Image by Carla Burke from Pixabay.

 Just start.

 Those are just a few examples.
-It doesn’t matter what problem you fix first, because any change you make will make a small but oh-so-important difference.
+It doesn’t matter what problem you fix first, because any change you make will make a difference.
 You can do this.
 We can do this.
 And each time you conquer one challenge, you’ll find yourself motivated to conquer another.
 It’s addictive, trust me.

 This week my newest change is that I joined a green initiative committee at work.
 I’ve also requested a recycling bin for the office so that I can take the office recyclables home since we do not have adequate recycling.